syash7202/Javascript/readme.md

 ## Prototype

-Evrything in JavaScript is an object. and prototype is a wy in which JS gives one layer up from current element to object to gives more features to it. then more it goes to proto-roots.
+Evrything in JavaScript is an object. and prototype is a way in which JS goes one layer up from current element to object to gives more features to it. then more it goes to proto-roots.
 ![Alt text](prototype.png)

 While tracking layers up and it includes all the parent element features to it.